Skip to main content

 Get homeless help from the council

-Tell the council that you live with your landlord and you’re being evicted.
-They have a duty to help if you're at risk of becoming homeless within 2 months.
+Tell the council that you’re being evicted by your resident landlord.
+They have a duty to help if you're homeless or about to become homeless.

 Check our advice on making a homeless application.